apache/fury-site/blog/2026-09-07-fory_kotlin_json.md

 ### Generating Code Around Constructors {#generating-code-for-the-declared-model}

-On a standard JDK, generated readers specialize field matching and decoding for that resolved model.
+When runtime code generation is available and enabled, generated readers specialize field matching and decoding for that resolved model.
 For `Request`, the reader tracks which arguments are present, rejects a missing `id`, and selects the constructor invocation.
 If `label` or `retries` is absent, a default-argument mask tells Kotlin's compiler-generated constructor which expressions to evaluate.
 An explicit null for `label` leaves its default unselected.

 Generated writers likewise use resolved accessors and field types, including the rule that nullable constructor properties must preserve null.
 Reusing these codecs removes repeated model discovery while keeping normal Kotlin construction and validation in the read path.
-An interpreted mapping path is available where runtime compilation is unavailable.
+Interpreted codecs remain available when runtime code generation is unavailable or disabled.

 ### Using the Shared JSON Engine